 Certain loan modifications are considered to be TDRs as they provide various concessions to borrowers who are experiencing financial difficulty.
 Loans with short-term or other insignificant modifications that are not considered concessions are not TDRs.
-The impact of these modifications, as well as new TDRs, was not material to the Firm for the three months ended March 31, 2020 and 2019.
+The impact of these modifications, as well as new TDRs, were not material to the Firm for the three and nine months ended September 30, 2020 and 2019.